Serving all people by providing personalized health and wellness through exemplary care, education and research.

 Noninvasive (in situ) cancer.
-This occurs only in the ducts or lobules and doesn’t spread to nearby areas.
+This occurs only in the ducts and doesn’t spread to nearby areas.
 If not treated, it can later grow into a more serious, invasive type of cancer.
-If you are diagnosed with noninvasive carcinoma, your chances of surviving are very high if you don’t wait to treat it.
+If you are diagnosed with noninvasive ductal carcinoma, your chances of surviving are very high if you don’t wait to treat it.
 If you do wait, you’re at risk of the cancer becoming invasive.
 Invasive cancer is harder to treat.

 Invasive (infiltrating) cancer.
 This kind of cancer has started to spread to nearby areas.
 This type is much more serious than noninvasive cancer.
 It often invades nearby lymph nodes first.
 It can then spread to other parts of your body through your bloodstream and lymphatic system.
-Treatment for invasive cancer is usually a more difficult, long-term process.
+Treatment for invasive cancer is often a more difficult, long-term process.